dhruvparamhans/random_notes/hexrays220.md

 In other words, if() body gets executed if cond1 is true or cond2 is true, but if the latter is true, comma\_expr is also executed.

+A common beginner's misconception is that sub-conditions are checked in some unspecified order, which is not true.

 Now you can see why comma is so notorious.

 ## Data types

-Data types is problem for decompilers.
+Data types is a problem for decompilers.

 Hex-Rays can be blind to arrays in local stack, if they weren't set correctly before decompilation.
 Same story about global arrays.